bobchen48/Writeups/Azure Administer Associate (AZ-104)/README.md

 5. Boson AZ-104 ExSim: Boson's Exsim for AZ-104.
 I pulled an impulsive buy on this.
 But I thought it was better to be safe than sorry with an additional resources.
 While I did not use it to its max capacity, I still believe it helped me critically think as the questions were making me question how much I knew about Azure at all.

 ## Summer Preparation (June and July) ##
+I started by watching Udemy course AZ-104 Microsoft Azure Administrator course with SIMULATIONS by John Christopher because I saw a lot of high positive review praising this course.
+Unlike many of my other certification I have done, I took my time going through this course because during the summer, I was also focused on maximizing my time outdoor (working out at the gym + going to the pool) while the weather was good so I did not want to aggressively plow through it.
+After I finished this course, I went on and completed MS's AZ-104 coursework

 ## First Attempt ##